davidrapson/scss-toolkit/README.md

 ## UNMAINTAINED

 **Note: This project is largely unmaintained.
-I feel there are still some valuable principles in this repo so can still be taken as a starting point but it unlikely to be updated.**
+I feel there are still some valuable principles in this repo so can still be taken as a starting point but it is unlikely to be updated.**

 ---